5 Misconceptions About Augmented Reality

 In our world of digital tech that changes every single day, there are things that will be capturing your imagination more than others.
-Things like Virtual Reality, probably.
-VR is bringing us closer than ever before to our dreams.
+Things like augmented reality, probably.
+AR is bringing us closer than ever before to our dreams.

-VR is considered to be a disruptive technology considering the impact it has had on various industries all over the world.
-Things from gaming to social media, healthcare and architecture.
+AR is considered to be a disruptive technology considering the impact it has had on various industries all over the world.
+Things from gambling to social media, healthcare and architecture.

-We’re going to look at some of the commonly talked about myths surrounding virtual reality and putting the facts across so you can five into some VR fun with total peace of mind.
+We’re going to look at some of the commonly talked about myths surrounding virtual reality and putting the facts across so you can five into some AR fun with total peace of mind.

-Similarly to when artificial intelligence came out and we began seeing features on our smartphones; VR is actually fairly old now.
+Similarly to when artificial intelligence came out and we began seeing features on our smartphones; AR is actually fairly old now.
 It’s been in development over the past 30 years or so.
-The first instances of VR can be seen in the prototype of “The Sword of Damocles” back in 1966.
-Read about the history of 3D internet gaming.
+The first instances of AR can be seen in the prototype of “The Sword of Damocles” back in 1966.
 This encompassed the simple elements of virtual reality, including a headset to display 3D images.
 Audio accompanied this for a fuller experience.
 There are also better-known examples like the CyberMaxx and Sega VR.
 Even Jaguar had a stab at it with some very basic 3D tech.

-3. VR will give you a splitting headache
+3. AR will give you a splitting headache

 There is an element of truth to this one.
 Your brain takes some time to adjust when it’s being stimulated in a way that the information coming in is through your eyes and in a concentrated way.

-Whilst the brain gets used to using VR tech, it’s really the sole responsibility of your eyes to get used to the rapid changes in scenery.
+Whilst the brain gets used to using AR tech, it’s really the sole responsibility of your eyes to get used to the rapid changes in scenery.
 This might very well cause some users to experience a dull headache.
-Want to avoid the dangers of online gaming?
-Learn more

 In response to this, short-latency and a reduction in lag have been introduced to combat the potential nausea effect on users.
 Essentially, it’s just a matter of patience whilst you get used to it.
 It’s not ruining your eyesight.